Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## ScriptActivityTypeProperties
 ### Properties
 * **logSettings**: [ScriptActivityTypePropertiesLogSettings](#scriptactivitytypepropertieslogsettings): Log settings of script activity.
+* **returnMultistatementResult**: any: Enable to retrieve result sets from multiple SQL statements and the number of rows affected by the DML statement.
+Supported connector: SnowflakeV2.
+Type: boolean (or Expression with resultType boolean).
 * **scriptBlockExecutionTimeout**: any: ScriptBlock execution timeout.
 Type: string (or Expression with resultType string), pattern: ((\d+)\.)?(\d\d):(60|([0-5][0-9])):(60|([0-5][0-9])).
 * **scripts**: [ScriptActivityScriptBlock](#scriptactivityscriptblock)[]: Array of script blocks.
 Type: array.